itinance/avalanche-awesome-subnet/README.md

-# avalanche-awesome-subnet
+# Avalanche Awesome SubNet

-Best Practices and Tools around development, deployment and maintainance of Avalanche Subnets
+A curated list of best Practices and Tools around development, deployment and maintainance of awesome Avalanche Subnets.
+Inspired by awesome-go.

 ## Community